lukes/nano-stream-ws/README.md

     nano-stream-ws host="127.0.0.1" port=8081

+### Configure your Nano node to send data to nano-stream-x

+Your Nano node is easily configured to send block processing data to a server (in this case `nano-stream-x`).
+See the [wiki article](https://github.com/lukes/nano-stream-x/wiki/Configure-your-Nano-node-to-send-data-to-the-nano-stream-x) (external link) for how to set this up.

 ### Authentication

 By default the websocket server will accept connections from anywhere.
 You may wish to lock down the connections by using a token standard called [JWT](https://jwt.io/introduction/).
 If the `jwtSecret` argument is passed, the server will expect a client to connect with a JWT.